 I was a track all-star.
 I did it all, hurdles, running short and long distances, high jump, long jump, shot-put, and relays.

 I received academic all-star awards for having good grades during high school.

 I held a high-grade point average for most of my classes.

 I lettered in all the sports I did.

 In my junior year, things fell apart a little bit for me.
-My parents moved from Windsor to Loveland, and I had to go to a new school.
+My parents moved from Windsor to Loveland, and I had to attend a new school.